mncy-earth/data-wow-test/README.md

 ### 2) How to Set Up the Data Pipeline
 After starting all containers, follow these steps to initiate the data pipeline:
 1. Open [localhost:8080](http://localhost:8080) in your web browser.
-2. Log in using the default credentials:
+2. Login using the default credentials:
    - Username: `admin`
    - Password: `password`